-The DOEA's website http://elderaffairs.state.fl.us has a wealth of information for the general public.
+The DOEA's website elderaffairs.org has a wealth of information for the general public.

 - A resource directory tab allows people to research services by topic and by county. - Online resource documents include the Older Floridian Handbook, the Elder Update newsletter and the Consumer Resource Guide.
 These documents provide detailed information about the programs and services managed by the DOEA.